 - Preheat oven to 375 degrees Fahrenheit.
 Line a 12 cup muffin pan with paper cups.

 - Cream butter and brown sugar in a large mixing bowl.

 - Stir in buttermilk, vanilla and espresso granules.

 - Combine flour, baking powder, baking soda, cinnamon, and salt in a large bowl.

 - Mix dry ingredients in with the wet ingredients just until moistened.

 - Fold in chocolate chips.
 Do not over mix.

 - Scoop batter into prepared muffin pan using an ice cream scoop.

-- Bake 15-17 minutes or until toothpick inserted into center of muffin comes out clean.
+- Bake 15-17 minutes or until a toothpick inserted into the center of the muffin comes out clean.